 NUMEROLOGY AND HEALTH:

-According to the Indian system of medicine, the knowledge of Ayurveda, which is a part of the Atharva Veda, was given to the Ashwini Kumaras by Lord Brahma, which was subsequently transferred to Indra, from Indra to Dhanvantari.
+According to the Indian system of medicine, the knowledge of Ayurveda, which is a part of the Atharva Veda, was given to the Ashwini Kumaras by Lord Brahma, which was subsequently transferred to Indra, and from Indra to Dhanvantari.
 Saints received this knowledge from Dhanvantari.
 According to Ayurveda, the nature and the physical constitution of an individual depends on the dominance of the 3 doshas which are Vata, Pitta and Kapha.
 All the physical and mental activities of our body are controlled by chemical reactions.
-According to Charak Samhita the decease of the BELOW mentioned 3 doshas in the body is as follows.
+According to Charaka Samhita the disease of the BELOW mentioned 3 doshas in the body is as follows.

 Vata: Back, Legs, Thighs, Bones and large intestines are controlled by Vata.